-- i.
-All questions are compulsory.
-There are 33 questions in all. - ii.
-This question paper has five sections: Section A, Section B, Section C, Section D and Section E. - iii.
-Section A contains ten very short answer questions and four assertion reasoning MCQs of 1 mark each, Section B has two case based questions of 4 marks each, Section C contains nine short answer questions of 2 marks each, Section D contains five short answer questions of 3 marks each and Section E contains three long answer questions of 5 marks each. - iv.
+- 1. There are 33 questions in all.
+All questions are compulsory. - 2.
+This question paper has five sections: Section A, Section B, Section C, Section D and Section E. - 3.
+All the sections are compulsory. - 4.
+Section A contains sixteen questions, twelve McQ and four Assertion Reasoning based of 1 mark each, Section B contains five questions of two marks each, Section C contains seven questions of three marks each, Section D contains two case study-based questions of four marks each and Section E contains three long answer questions of five marks each. - 5.
 There is no overall choice.
-However internal choice is provided.
-You have to attempt only one of the choices in such questions.
+However, an internal choice has been provided in one question in Section B, one question in Section C, one question in each CBQ in Section D and all three questions in Section E. You have to attempt only one of the choices in such questions. - 6.
+Use of calculators is not allowed.